vicbro00/html-css-course-assignment/README.md

 ### Running

-Don't need any additional coding to run the site as it is made with only HTML and CSS.
+Clone or download the project repository to your local machine Navigate to the project directory
+Install the project dependencies with npm install

 To run the app, run the following commands: